rizalmf/terraform-provider-idcloudhost/README.md

   # (optional) assign to floating ip network. if not, vm doesnt have public ip
   float_ip_address = idcloudhost_float_ip.myfloatip.address

-  # add plan will ignored. changing vcpu & ram require desired_status = "stopped"
-  desired_status = "stopped" # "stopped", "running"

   # (optional). if unset will use your user default location
+  # this field overwrite "default_location"
-  # you can not change location
+  # you can not change location on update
   location = "jkt01" # jkt01(SouthJKT-a), jkt02(NorthJKT-a), jkt03(WestJKT-a), sgp01(Singapore)

   lifecycle {